GunnerLab/MCCE_ProtInfo/README.md

   * Breaks in chains
   * Number of residues
   * Unknown residues
-  * Residues with alternate locations: MCCE can only handle single location
+  * Residues with multiple alternate locations:
+    - MCCE can only handle a single location and only considers the 'A' location (which may cause problems)
   * Number of water molecules
   * Number and identity of cofactors